Scioto County, Ohio: Government

 Portsmouth is Scioto County's county seat.
 The county courthouse is at the corner of Sixth and Court streets.
 It was designed by John Scudder Adkins and constructed in 1936 as a public works project.
 The county jail, once in the courthouse, is now in a new facility at the site of the former Norfolk and Western rail depot, near U.S. 23.
 It was constructed in 2006.

-The current Scioto County Commissioners are Bryan Davis, Merit Smith, and Scottie Powell.
+The current Scioto County Commissioners are Will Mault, Merit Smith, and Scottie Powell.

 The current Scioto County Recorder is Gary Jenkins, a Republican.

 Scioto County is the site of the state's Southern Ohio Correctional Facility, in Lucasville.
 It is Ohio's only maximum security prison and the site of Ohio's death house, where death row inmates are executed.

 The county maintenance garage is also in Lucasville.